Hamiriza/elevator-app/README.md

 ## Setup

-This app is built using Typescript, React, Node, Express There are two ways to run the application:
+This app is built using Typescript, React, Redux, Node, Express
+There are two ways to run the application:

 1. Running the services manually